PeasOfMind/item-adoption-api/readme.md

 | /listings/:id   | N/A | N/A | Edit listing | Delete listing |
 | /wishlist/:id   | N/A | N/A | Edit wish item | Delete wish item |

-Authentication is required for all requests.
+An athentication token is required for all requests & is provided by either:

+Logging in (POST) at {baseURL}/api/auth/login

+Registering (POST) at {baseURL}/api/users

+---
+Built with: Javascript (Node.js), Express, Mongoose, MongoDB, Passport